kr/diff/Readme.md

 how values are compared, see [Custom Comparison](#custom-comparison).)

-There are a couple more predefined custom formats exported by this package.
+There are also a couple of predefined custom formats exported by this package.
 Their definitions are visible in the godoc at [kr.dev/diff](https://kr.dev/diff).